Deepakkumar586/React.js-Interview-Questions/README.md

 3.  ### What is JSX?

-    _JSX_ stands for _JavaScript XML_ and it is an XML-like syntax extension to ECMAScript.
+    JSX stands for JavaScript XML.
+It is a React extension which allows writing JavaScript code that looks similar to HTML.
+It makes HTML file easy to understand.The JSX file makes the React application robust and boosts its performance.
 Basically it just provides the syntactic sugar for the `React.createElement(type, props, ...children)` function, giving us expressiveness of JavaScript along with HTML like template syntax.

     In the example below, the text inside `<h1>` tag is returned as JavaScript function to the render function.